 6.7 Households in affordable housing need are those who lack their own housing or who live in unsuitable accommodation and cannot afford to meet their housing needs in the housing market.
 Craven has a significant need for affordable housing, largely as a result of a mismatch between local incomes and the cost of renting or buying homes.
-Evidence from the Council's 2016 Strategic Housing Market Assessment (SHMA) indicates that the minimum incomes required for entry-level open market renting and owner-occupation are £23,712 and £34,714, respectively.
-This means that only a small minority of households on the housing register could afford open market rents or prices.
-More generally, households with single earners on lower quartile or median earnings would find open market prices relatively unaffordable.
+Evidence from the Council's 2017 Strategic Housing Market Assessment (SHMA) indicates that the minimum incomes required for entry-level open market renting and owner-occupation are £23,712 and £36,000, respectively.
+This means that only a very small minority of households on the housing register could afford open market rents or prices.
+More generally, households with single earners can only afford lower quartile rents based on income alone.
+There is a greater range of rented housing options that are affordable to average earners, although even lower quartile, median and average house prices would still be unaffordable.

-- 6.8 According to the 2016 SHMA, Craven's net affordable housing imbalance is 145 dwellings per annum and future affordable housing provision should be approximately 15%-25% intermediate tenure, 75%-85% affordable rented, 87.6% one and two bedroom dwellings and 12.4% three (or more) bedroom dwellings.
+- 6.8 According to the 2017 SHMA, Craven's net affordable housing imbalance is 126 dwellings per annum and future affordable housing provision should be approximately 15%-25% intermediate tenure, 75%-85% affordable rented, 87.4% one and two bedroom dwellings and 12.6% three (or more) bedroom dwellings.
 The SHMA also recommends that intermediate tenure options should continue to be actively promoted, particularly for newly-forming households, and identifies a potential market for 154 starter homes over 5 years (31 per annum). - 6.9 Craven's housing market will be reassessed periodically to ensure that evidence of affordable housing need remains up to date.